FAQ International Middle School

 Every IMS teachers will work to meet the needs of the students using differentiation, a process in which all students receive lessons/instruction based on their particular level of skills and ability.
-This is most commonly seen in Math and Language Arts courses.
+This is most commonly seen in Math and Language courses.

-- Students at GAIS complete the International Student Assessment (ISA) in Grade 5-7.
+- Students have completed the International Student Assessment (ISA) from Grades 3-8.
 The ISA assessment program is designed especially for students in international schools in Grades 3-10.
 It is based on internationally endorsed reading and mathematical literacy frameworks.
 Further explanation is available at http://www.acer.edu.au/tests/isa.

-- For the 2012_2013 academic school year, our IMS students in 6th grade had a mean score of 492 compared to the international average score of 459.
+- For the 2012-2013 academic school year, our IMS students in 6th grade had a mean score of 492 compared to the international average score of 459 in mathematics.

 - Our timeline in Math is different from the California standards.
-We spend more time on exploring number sense and arithmetic before we continue with Pre-Algebra, Geometry or Algebra I. Our timeline builds a strong foundation that allows students to apply the concepts in a variety of contexts.
-However, by the end of eighth grade our students will have proficiency in the entire mathematics framework that conforms to California, German and IB standards and results in successful high school transition.
+We spend more time exploring number sense and arithmetic before we continue with Pre-Algebra, Geometry or Algebra I. Our timeline builds a strong foundation that allows students to apply the concepts in a variety of contexts.

 - We are using an international textbook from an Australian publisher (Haese & Harris), which complies with our IB standards. http://www.haesemathematics.com.au/book.asp?book=ibmyp1

 - The school is providing an integrated Math Extension Track for advanced students.
 The selection process is conducted during the first quarter of the school year and will be clearly defined at that point.

-- Students are testing in English on writing/grammar, reading, and expository writing.
+- Students are tested on writing/grammar, reading, and expository writing.

 - In English we focus on reading comprehension, listening comprehension, written and oral communication, and media literacy in all the grades.